bteeuwen170/carina/README.md

 # Elara

-This is the README file for Elara, a free and open source operating system for the i686 and x86\_64 architecture.
+This is the README file for Elara, a free and open source operating system kernel for the i686 and x86\_64 architecture.

 License: GPLv2